-If you are non-residents, the second option is highly recommended.
+If you are a non-resident, the second option is highly recommended.
 You don’t need to deal with complicated paperwork as well as the hassle registration process.
 Here is the procedure for starting a business online in the UK.

 You should aim for a corporate body to register for your online business in the UK.
-The 2 most preferred types are limited company and limited liability partnership (LLP).
+The 2 most preferred types are a limited company and a limited liability partnership (LLP).

 They have many similar characteristics.
-They both have a separate legal status.
+They both have separate legal statuses.
 Their members have liabilities limited only to their capital contributions.
 These guarantee you a high level of safety when starting your online business in the UK.

 The main difference between the 2 types is taxation.
 A limited company is subject to a corporate tax rate of 19%.
 Meanwhile, an LLP is a pass-through entity.
 This means the owners will pay income distributed from the LLP according to their tax situations.
 The LLP itself is not subject to UK corporate tax.